 ½ tsp. baking powder (I used Featherweight sodium free baking powder)

 Beat eggs until light and lemon-colored.
-Add flour, baking powder, salt (I omitted), cheeses and butter, blending smoothly.
+Add flour, baking powder, cheese, and butter, blending smoothly.
 Stir in chilies.
 Pour into well-buttered 8 x 8 baking dish.
 Bake at 350 degrees for 35 minutes or until top is brown and center appears firm.
 (I ended up baking the casserole for about 40-45 minutes.)
 Serve hot.

 And yet… In spite of all the above, one final (and lonely) partially used pint of cottage cheese still remains.